 Generally, insurers require two repair quotes for damage claims.
 However, if the loss occurred because of a natural disaster, some insurers may only need one quote (at EBM RentCover, we know natural disasters can cause stress for landlords and property managers, so just one quote is needed to get things quickly underway).

-It all depends on the type of policy.
+What documentation you need depends on the type of policy.
 Plus, of course, it depends on what you are claiming for.
+Typically, you will need:

 - A completed claim form

 - A breakdown of the bond deductions

 - A copy of the lease agreement